-Saliva is constantly secreted by the salivary glands, its function is to keep the mouth moist and aid digestion.
+Saliva is continuously secreted by the salivary glands; its function is to keep the mouth moist and aid digestion.
 Cats have five salivary glands, parotid, mandibular, zygomatic, molar and sublingual.
 The autonomic nervous system controls saliva production.

 Drooling can either be caused by overproduction of saliva, spillage of saliva from the mouth or difficulty swallowing saliva.
-Cats aren’t as prone to drooling as dogs.
+Cats aren’t as prone to drooling like dogs.

 When is drooling normal?

-- When they are being petted or about to be fed.
-This is a sign of excitement and/or pleasure.
+- When they are being petted or about to be fed, this is a sign of excitement and pleasure.
 Some cats will knead and drool at the same time when they are being stroked.

 - Cats will often drool when they have consumed catnip.